-- Commercialization Review: Members of the CRC have extensive experience with the business and entrepreneurial aspects of the pharmaceutical and biotechnology industries.
+- Commercialization Review: Commercialization Reviewers have extensive experience with the business and entrepreneurial aspects of the pharmaceutical and biotechnology industries.
 These individuals are also qualified to evaluate the scientific components of the application. - 2.
-Due Diligence Review, Including Scientific Review: A subset of applications will be referred for additional in-depth due diligence, including-but not limited to-intellectual property, management, regulatory, manufacturing, and market assessments.
+Due Diligence Review, Including Scientific Review: A subset of applications will be referred for additional indepth due diligence, including-but not limited to-intellectual property, management, regulatory, manufacturing, and market assessments.
 Scientific reviewers with the appropriate expertise will be chosen from a large pool of leading experts in the field.
 The scientific plan submitted must be of sufficient depth and quality to pass rigorous scrutiny by this highly qualified group.
 To the extent possible, the scientific plan should be driven by data.